Applications are now closed for the fourth round of Grow-NY.

 Two.
 A rigorous panel of judges scores qualified applications that meet all eligibility requirements.
 This intensive scoring round pares the pool down to our top 20 finalists.
-Finalists then enter the business development phase and prepare to pitch at the Summit on November 16-17 to a panel of final judges, who choose seven winners.
+Finalists then enter the business development phase and prepare to pitch at the Summit in November 2023 to a panel of final judges, who choose seven winners.

 Yes.
 Winners will be required to enter into an investment agreement as a Warrant or a Simple Agreement for Future Equity (SAFE) with Cornell University.
 The Warrant agreement assigns 3% for the $1 million dollar prize and 2% for the $500k and $250k prizes.
 Future proceeds derived from the investment will be reinvested into future rounds of the competition.

-Finalists work remotely with their mentor for eight weeks over mid-September-mid-November.
+Finalists work remotely with their mentor over eight weeks from mid-September through mid-November.
 The finalist determines the timing and frequency of work with their mentor.
 The weekly workload varies but includes setting up meetings with regional business contacts, updating your application and financials, and developing your plan for the award funds to include in your pitch.
-With COVID-related restrictions stipulated, we highly encourage finalists to visit the Grow-NY region over this period to deepen and expand their connections by conducting an expense-paid three-day business trip.
-Lastly, finalists are required to attend the Summit, including a day of orientation and the two-day pitch competition on November 15-16, 2022.
+We highly encourage finalists to visit the Grow-NY region over this period to deepen and expand their connections by conducting an expense-paid three-day business trip.
+Lastly, finalists are required to attend the Summit, including a day of orientation and the two-day pitch competition in November 2023.

 The final pitch will be a ten-minute pitch with ten-minutes for Q&A from the judges.